nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `InternBuddy` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add an internship entry**

 **MSS**

-1. User requests to list persons
+1. User enters internship entry
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. InternBuddy adds an internship entry

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+InternBuddy detects one or more fields are missing .
+  * 1a1.
+InternBuddy requests for internship entry with correct format
+  * 1a2.
+User enters corrected internship entry.
+  * Steps 1a1-1a2 are repeated until the internship entry entered is of the correct format.

     Use case ends.

 * 3a.
 The given index is invalid.